mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * for non-terminal states you return null
-* for terminal states you return a number with the understanding that the greater the number, the better the situation will be assumed to be from the perspective of the player who moves next.
+* for terminal states you return a number with the understanding that the greater the number, the better the situation is assumed to be from the perspective of the player who moves next.

 That's all.